katharinebeaumont/conference-talk-proposal-advice/README.md

 Never given a conference talk before, but would like to try?

-This will contain a compilation of advice and tips from seasoned to first time conference speakers, program committee members and conference organisers.
+This open source guide will contain a compilation of advice and tips from seasoned to first time conference speakers, program committee members and conference organisers.

 ## Please contribute!